Survex data files¶

 *entrance P163

-*entrance sets the entrance flag for a station.
+marks a station as an entrance.
 This information is used by aven to allow entrances to be highlighted.

 *equate <station> <station>...